Gaius-Augustus/Augustus/README-cgp.md

 c) retrieving hints from a MySQL database
 ---------------------------------

-   loading hints into the MySQL database works exactly the same as loading genomes into the database.
-Call 'load2db' to load hints for a particular species.
+   Loading hints into the MySQL database works exactly the same as loading genomes into the database.
+After the genome files are loaded, call 'load2db' to load hints for a particular species.
 Use the same species identifier as for the genomes:

     load2db --species=hg19 --dbaccess=vertebrates,localhost,cgp,db_passwd human.hints.gff
     load2db --species=mm9  --dbaccess=vertebrates,localhost,cgp,db_passwd mouse.hints.gff